 .

-If no Qualified Bid has been received by the Monitor on or before the Qualified Bid Deadline, then: (i) the SISP may be terminated by the Monitor, in consultation with CFFI and the HPS Secured Creditors; and (ii) the HPS Secured Creditors may provide a credit bid or debt assumption transaction, which shall be deemed to be the Successful Bid, provided that:
+If no Qualified Bid has been received by the Monitor on or before the Qualified Bid Deadline, then: (i) the SISP may be terminated by the Monitor and the Sale Advisor, in consultation with CFFI and the HPS Secured Creditors; and (ii) the HPS Secured Creditors may provide a credit bid or debt assumption transaction, which shall be deemed to be the Successful Bid, provided that:

-(i) the terms thereof are acceptable to the Monitor; and
+the terms thereof are acceptable to the Monitor and the Sale Advisor; and

-(ii) such bid or transaction does not provide for consideration in excess of the HPS Debt, excluding consideration in the form of assumed liabilities.
+such bid or transaction does not provide for consideration in excess of the HPS Debt, excluding consideration in the form of assumed liabilities.